Combatant Mountain: History

 A photo identifying the peak as "Mt.
 Combatant" was published in 1929 in the Canadian Alpine Journal.

-The first ascent of the summit was made in 1933 by Don Munday, Phyllis Munday, Hans Fuhrer, and Henry S. Hall Jr.
+The first ascent of the summit was made on 14 July 1933 by Don Munday, Phyllis Munday, Hans Fuhrer, Henry S. Hall Jr. and Alfred E. Roovers.

 The name "Combatant Mountain" was identified in 1948 by mountaineer Don Munday and the toponym was officially adopted October 5, 1950, by the Geographical Names Board of Canada.
 Munday wrote that the peak "presents a slender, fairly symmetrical form, ...a pair of pale reddish buttresses support the twin peaks and a slanting shelf of some breadth breaks the continuity of the eastern buttress in its otherwise clean upthrust out of Tiedemann Glacier.
 Combatant claims rank as a classic of mountain architecture because of its simplicity and unity in expressing aspiration."

 Skywalk is a classic climbing route on the Southwest Buttress that was first climbed in 1982 by Scott Flavelle and Dave Lane.

 The South Buttress was first climbed in August 1994 by Greg Child, Greg Collum and Steve Mascioli via a route they named Belligerence.